wandb/weave/docs/docs/guides/evaluation/scorers.md

 1. **Function-based Scorers:** Simple Python functions decorated with `@weave.op`.
 2. **Class-based Scorers:** Python classes that inherit from `weave.Scorer` for more complex evaluations.

-Scorers must return a dictionary and can return multiple metrics, nested metrics and non-numeric values such as texted returned from a LLM-evaluator about its reasoning.
+Scorers must return a dictionary and can return multiple metrics, nested metrics and non-numeric values such as text returned from a LLM-evaluator about its reasoning.

 ## Function-based Scorers
 These are functions decorated with `@weave.op` that return a dictionary.
 They're great for simple evaluations like: